 Usually sold at sari-sari stores near public schools, these so-called “Pinoy LEGO” gave kids a chance to create their own makeshift robots, airplanes, and skyscrapers, just to name a few.

-Made of small metal washer and colorful plastic straws serving as its tail, this shuttlecock-like toy is used in sipa, a game that had been the country’s national sport until it was replaced by Arnis in 2009.
+Made of a small metal washer and colorful plastic straws serving as its tail, this shuttlecock-like toy is used in sipa, a game that had been the country’s national sport until it was replaced by Arnis in 2009.

 Sipa, which shares similarities with sepak takraw and China’s jianzi, requires balance and agility.
 No wonder why kids who played it back then were physically fit and had awesome kicking styles to boot.

-11. Coconut Leaf Balls.
+11. Coconut Leaf Balls

-Coconut leaf toy is to Philippines as origami is to Japan.
+Coconut leaf toy is to the Philippines as origami is to Japan.
 Filipino kids who grew up in farms or mountainous provinces took delight in seeing their parents or grandparents as they transformed coconut leaves into toys in the shape of balls or animals.

 Related Article: 10 Amazing Facts You Probably Didn’t Know About Cebu